 The Husqvarna logo is instantly recognizable to hundreds of millions of people around the world.

-From chainsaws, motorcycles, sewing machines, and weaponry, to lawnmowers, trimmers, and snow blowers, billions of Husqvarna branded have been sold since its inception.
+From chainsaws, motorcycles, sewing machines, and weaponry, to lawnmowers, trimmers, and snow blowers, billions of Husqvarna-branded products have been sold since its inception.

 But what does the Husqvarna logo mean?